 - No complaints Please!
 Being a Medical Student, you may feel that you are at the bottom of the chain of command—which you are.

 - Be an enthusiastic learner: Physicians often quiz medical students on pertinent research or medical knowledge.
 It’s important to take opportunities to perform procedures and to assist others amidst getting a good learning experience.
-During each rotation, students work in various hospitals each with its own patient demographics, medical-records systems, workflows, and testing procedures.
+During each rotation, students work in various hospitals, each with its own patient demographics, medical-records systems, workflows, and testing procedures.

 - Always be professional: A Professional attitude is important for a medical student with professional business clothing and ensures that the white lab coat is always clean.
 In addition to dressing professionally and always being neat, your attitude should also be professional.

 - Show Respect to All: Being a medical student, it’s mandatory to interact with doctors, nurses, patients, and other personalities.
 Henceforth, regardless of the people you interact with, it’s very specific for you not to be very respectful and courteous.
-You may also learn lessons from many people you interact with during the tenure.
+You may also learn lessons from many people you interact with during your tenure.

 You’re going to do a great job!
 Thanks to the next generation of doctors for the difference you will all make in the world of healthcare!

-Texila helps you to discover a new world of Knowledge with its Doctor of Medicine (MD) programs offered in the Guyana Campus which is inbuilt with Options to do Clinical Rotations in the USA.
+Texila helps you to discover a new world of Knowledge with its Doctor of Medicine (MD) programs offered in the Guyana Campus, which is inbuilt with Options to do Clinical Rotations in the USA.